 Test Drive the Used Car:

-Take the car(s) you like the most for a drive.
+When negotiating with a nissan dealer, don’t forget to take the car(s) you like the most for a drive.
 We recommend you pick your top 2 or 3 cars and test them out.
 You’ll know right away which one you like the most after you drive them, but that way it gives you a variety to think about.
 On the test drive try and go on a route that allows you to get it up to a highway speed of at least 55 or 60 mph.
-This way you can feel the used car shift through all the gears, make sure the tires are in proper balance, that the A/C and heat work, lights, horn, cruise, windows.
+This way you can feel the used car shift through all the gears, make sure the wheel alignment is in proper balance and get help only from a professional wheel alignment service, that the A/C and heat work, lights, horn, cruise, windows.
 Check it all out.
 Once you return from driving a used car the next thing is walking around it inspecting any damage, dents, paint chipping, and tires.
-Its a terrible thing to have to spend all that money for a new car and then have to pay a bunch more in new tires.
+Its a terrible thing to have to spend all that money for a new car and then have to pay a bunch more in new tires, that is why you should consider affordable Goodyear semi truck tires if you’re thinking of having a tire replacement.
 Ask if there has been any services already performed or are you going to have to do the first service as well.
 Next pop the hood.
 Inspect the engine compartment carefully looking for any fluid leaks above and below the car and see if there are any funny smells or burning smells after the test drive once the engine is warmed up.
-Discuss any issues with the dealers and see if there is anything that can be worked out either in the price or the car dealership fixing repair issues noticed.
+Discuss any issues with the dealers and see if there is anything that can be worked out either in the price or the car dealership fixing car repair issues noticed.

 Finalize the Deal: